pvtl/docker-dev/README.md

 3. **Enjoyment**.
 OK, this may just be me!
 But seriously, when you know you can basically carry your own dev server around on a USB stick, it feels pretty good!
 Bring back the "fun" in **fun**ctional development environments!

 ### Prerequisites ###

 Unfortunately, Docker won't run everywhere.
 To use this environment, you will need to be running a machine with MacOS, Windows 10 Pro or Linux.

-You're CPU must also support virtualisation.
+Your CPU must also support virtualisation (Intel VT-x or AMD-V).

 ### How do I use this magic? ###